mcholmes6174/Mandelbrot_Project_MPI/README.md

 # Mandelbrot_Project_MPI
 This code creates images of the Mandelbrot set.
-The source files are split into two directories as follows:
+The source files are split into two subdirectories as follows:

-Mandelbrot_codes_MPI
-  |
   -> Mandelcodes
-      |

       -> 8 Fortran scripts

       -> 1 Makefile

       -> 1 parameter text file

   -> PyViz
-      |

       -> 1 Python script

 The computation and data-generation is done using Fortran, while the image is created using Python.